MileHacker Logo

 • Parque Vicente Guerrero

-A small park close to the Zócalo, offering some green space and a place to sit and relax amidst the bustling town.
+A small park close to the Zócalo, offering some green space and a location to sit and relax in the middle of the bustling town.

 • Jardin Juárez